Bath Time Routine for Kids That Actually Works (Even for the Ones Who Hate It)

 • Art Night: Let them use washable bath crayons on the tub walls

-💤 How Bath Time Supports Better Sleep
+How Bath Time Supports Better Sleep for Kids

 Studies show that a warm bath 60–90 minutes before bed helps: